Internship solutions for students, by students

 The Corona effect

 The impact of the corona crisis has affected the business, but not necessarily adversely.
-On the one hand, Internative has been impacted on the company-side of their platform.
+On the one hand, Fiks has been impacted on the company-side of their platform.
 ‘A lot of companies were interested in working with us in order to create more reach among students for their internships.
 However, due to Covid-19, companies imposed hiring freezes and put applications on hold.
 On the other hand, the digital innovation which has accelerated since the outbreak is beneficial to us.
-We believe universities are more open to partner up with online platforms like Internative.’
+We believe universities are more open to partner up with online platforms like Fiks.’

 The SBE Internship office agrees.
-Companies weren’t taking on internships during the lockdown, but since this is easing, they have seen an upturn now and one of the first placements post-Corona came through Internative.
+Companies weren’t taking on internships during the lockdown, but since this is easing, they have seen an upturn now and one of the first placements post-Corona came through Fiks.

 Takeaways for future entrepreneurs?